feima09/feima09.github.io/_pages/about.md

 &emsp;&emsp;He received the B.S. degree from the University of Electronic Science and Technology of China (UESTC) in 2017, ranking first among 363 students in his major.
 He earned his Ph.D. degree from Tsinghua University in 2022 under the supervision of Prof. Lin Zhang.
 He maintains close collaborations with renowned scholars including Prof. [Fei Richard Yu](https://scholar.google.ca/citations?user=zuGMGBoAAAAJ&hl=en) (Member of the Academia Europaea, Fellow of the Canadian Academy of Engineering (CAE), Engineering Institute of Canada (EIC), IEEE, and IET) and Prof. [Fuji Ren](https://scholar.google.com/citations?user=eyLJ0fMAAAAJ&hl=zh-CN) (Academician of The Engineering Academy of Japan and EU Academy of Sciences, fellow of The Japan Federation of Engineering Societies, IEICE, and CAAI).

-&emsp;&emsp;Currently, he is actively looking for interns and visiting students (online or offline) who are passionate about the above research areas.
-Interested candidates are welcome to contact via email.
+<span style="color:red">&emsp;&emsp;Currently, he is actively looking for interns and visiting students (online or offline) who are passionate about the above research areas.
+Interested candidates are welcome to contact via email.<span>

 <span class='anchor' id='-xl'></span>
 # 📣 Recent News